Thiago099/jsx-dom-builder/README.md

 app.$parent(document.body)
 ```

-## Editing the element after its creation
+## Editing the element after its creation and an alternative to state

+you can edit every object after its creation, and instead of using state you can manually update the elements

 ![image](https://user-images.githubusercontent.com/66787043/214976038-8a1d6937-6630-4e7b-bcd3-6f83f4a7af72.png)